-"UWMadison

-has a high
+"UW-Madison has a high graduation rate and low Pell share...The reverse is true at UW-Milwaukee."

-graduation

-rate and

-low Pell

-share...The

-reverse is

-true at UWMilwaukee."
+Graduation rates are outputs that are strongly affected -- but not solely determined -- by inputs.
+Wealthier students tend to have more cultural capital and family resources than most low-income and first-generation students, which means that they have greater know-how about what it takes to succeed in college and stronger support when they don't.
+As a result of these advantages, wealthier students are more likely to complete college, particularly when surrounded by a well-resourced, supportive institution.
 At UW-Madison, more than a third of all enrolled students come from families so wealthy they have zero recorded need for financial assistance.
 Only 12% of UW-Madison students receive state or local grants.
-5 Compare that percentage to UW-Milwaukee, where 84% of students receive aid, including 40% who receive state grants.
-6 Increased funding of grants and loans to low-income students and underrepresented minorities who are qualified to attend to the UW-Milwaukee would likely boost its graduation rate.
+Compare that percentage to UW-Milwaukee, where 84% of students receive aid, including 40% who receive state grants.
+Increased funding of grants and loans to low-income students and underrepresented minorities who are qualified to attend to the UW-Milwaukee would likely boost its graduation rate.